 In addition, the policy gives USDA agencies and staff offices the right to "identify and offer knowledgeable spokespersons, other than the scientist who originally received the media query, to respond..."
+(SIP § 5(e)(1)(a).
 This provision is concerning because it could be interpreted as giving the USDA the right to, at its own discretion, prevent a scientist from speaking to the press about their work and direct inquiries to a spokesperson of the agency's choice instead.

-Social media: The policy does not expressly cover social media.
-The USDA has a separate policy on new media technologies that provides detailed guidance on social media use.
+Social media: The policy states scientists are permitted to communicate scientific information on social media platforms, "consistent with Departmental and Mission Area, agency or staff office policies" (SIP § 5(e)(1)(c).
+The USDA also has a separate policy on new media technologies that provides detailed guidance on social media use.

 Testifying before Congress: While the policy does not explicitly state that agency scientists have a right to testify before Congress, that right is protected elsewhere in federal law.
+The policy only states that the scientific information is accurate.

 Right of scientists to review and/or correct agency communications: The policy does not grant scientists the right to review or correct agency communications that rely on their work or attribute them as authors.
-However, the USDA Office of Communications is intended to ensure that the work and views of scientists are accurately represented in agency communications (SIP § 6(e)((1)(b)).
+However, the policy states that USDA will ensure that the work and views of scientists are accurately represented in agency communications (SIP § 5(e)(1)(b)).

-Publishing and lecturing: The policy encourages scientists to interact with the scientific community by publishing their research findings in peer-reviewed, professional, or scholarly journals; presenting their findings at professional meetings; and serving on editorial boards of journals (SIP § 6(f)).
+Publishing and lecturing: The policy encourages scientists to interact with the scientific community by publishing their research findings in peer-reviewed, professional, or scholarly journals; presenting their findings at professional meetings; and serving on editorial boards of journals (SIP § 5(f)(1-3)).

-Scientific societies: The policy encourages scientists to participate in professional societies, committees, and task forces, and serve as officers or on governing boards of such organizations (SIP § 6(f)).
+Scientific societies: The policy encourages scientists to participate in professional societies, committees, and task forces, and serve as officers or on governing boards of such organizations (SIP § 5(f)(4)).

-Opinion statements: Scientists can communicate with and express their personal views or opinions to the media and public, but they should not claim to officially represent the USDA or its policies (SIP § 6(e)(1)(c)(2)).
-When speaking to the media in an official capacity, USDA scientists should avoid making statements that could be construed as judgments of or recommendations on official USDA policy unless they have prior approval to do so.
+Opinion statements: Scientists can communicate with and express their personal views or opinions to the media and public, but they should not claim to officially represent the USDA or its policies (SIP § 5(e)(1)(c)(2)).
+When speaking to the media in an official capacity, USDA scientists should avoid making statements that could be construed as judgments of or recommendations on official USDA policy unless they have prior approval to do so (SIP § 5(e)(1)(c)(1)).